-The percentage of Americans without health insurance at any point during a calendar year has fluctuated slightly in recent years, generally remaining between 7.9% and 9.2%.
-The uninsured have difficulty accessing care and the medical treatment they need.
-In 2019, three in ten uninsured adults went without needed medical care because of the cost.11 The uninsured are less likely to seek preventative care and services for significant health issues and chronic conditions.12 Uninsured adults are over three times more likely than those with insurance to not visit a doctor or health professional over a 12-month period and are less likely to receive recommended screening treatments such as those that check blood pressure, cholesterol, blood sugar, and colon cancer.13 While the uninsured do not use emergency hospital care more than insured patients, they do use emergency hospital care much more than they use outpatient care.14 Those who are uninsured visit the emergency room about 30% more than they attend outpatient visits and they average about two outpatient visits per year as compared to six visits per year for those with insurance.15
+The percentage of Americans without health insurance at any point during a calendar year has fluctuated slightly in recent years, generally remaining between 7.9% and 9.2%, 10 affected by the temporary expansion of public insurance coverage during the COVID-19 public health emergency.
+11 The uninsured have difficulty accessing care and the medical treatment they need.
+In 2022, two in 10 uninsured adults went without needed medical care because of the cost.
+12 The uninsured are less likely to seek preventative care and services for significant health issues and chronic conditions: 59% of uninsured people did not go to a doctor or clinic despite a medical problem in the past year.13 Uninsured adults are more than three times more likely than those with insurance to not visit a doctor or health professional over a 12-month period and are less likely to receive recommended screening treatments, such as those that check blood pressure, cholesterol, blood sugar, and colon cancer.14 While the uninsured do not use emergency hospital care more than insured patients, they do use emergency hospital care much more than they use outpatient care.15 Those who are uninsured visit the emergency room about 30% more than they attend outpatient visits, and they average about two outpatient visits per year, compared to six visits per year for those with insurance.16